konstantg/konstantg.github.io/index.md

 I am a __Research Scientist__ at the [Geometry group](https://www.sintef.no/en/digital/departments-new/applied-mathematics/geometry/){:target="_blank"} of [__SINTEF Digital__](https://www.sintef.no/en/digital/){:target="_blank"} in Oslo, Norway.
 I am interested in applied geometry, geometry processing, computational design and machine learning.

-I received my PhD in Technical Mathematics from [TU Wien](https://www.tuwien.ac.at/en/){:target="_blank"}, at the [Applied Geometry](http://www.geometrie.tuwien.ac.at/geom/fg4/){:target="_blank"} group of the [Institute of Discrete Mathematics and Geometry](http://www.dmg.tuwien.ac.at/){:target="_blank"}, under the supervision of [Helmut Pottmann](https://www.geometrie.tuwien.ac.at/pottmann/){:target="_blank"}.
-The focus of my PhD research was to incorporate various constraint types, such as constraints imposed by material properties, into the abstract geometric modeling design process.
+I received my PhD in Technical Mathematics from [TU Wien](https://www.tuwien.ac.at/en/){:target="_blank"} in 2020, at the [Applied Geometry](http://www.geometrie.tuwien.ac.at/geom/fg4/){:target="_blank"} group of the [Institute of Discrete Mathematics and Geometry](http://www.dmg.tuwien.ac.at/){:target="_blank"}, under the supervision of [Helmut Pottmann](https://www.geometrie.tuwien.ac.at/pottmann/){:target="_blank"}.
+The focus of my PhD research was to develop interactive computational methods for geometry-driven and material-aware architectural design.

-Until recently, I was an ITN Marie Skłodowska-Curie Research Fellow at [Evolute GmbH](https://www.evolute.at/){:target="_blank"}, working on geometric optimization algorithms with applications in architecture, CAD and interactive modeling.
+During my PhD, I was an ITN Marie Skłodowska-Curie Research Fellow at [Evolute GmbH](https://www.evolute.at/){:target="_blank"}, a software and consulting company known for its applied research in architectural geometry and geometry optimization.

+In 2021, I joined SINTEF, where I now lead the EIC-funded project [STACK](https://cordis.europa.eu/project/id/101161085){:target="_blank"}—a collaboration between [SINTEF](https://www.sintef.no/en/){:target="_blank"}, [DTU](https://www.dtu.dk/english/){:target="_blank"}, and [Zaha Hadid Architects](https://www.zaha-hadid.com/){:target="_blank"}—exploring innovative geometry-driven design, optimization, and fabrication methods for dual-configuration stackable freeform structures.

 I also enjoy working on problems in computational geometry, and combinatorial optimization.